Caste: India

 Starting with the 1901 Census of India led by colonial administrator Herbert Hope Risley, all the jātis were grouped under the theoretical varnas categories.
 According to political scientist Lloyd Rudolph, Risley believed that varna, however ancient, could be applied to all the modern castes found in India, and "[he] meant to identify and place several hundred million Indians within it."
 The terms varna (conceptual classification based on occupation) and jāti (groups) are two distinct concepts: while varna is a theoretical four-part division, jāti (community) refers to the thousands of actual endogamous social groups prevalent across the subcontinent.
 The classical authors scarcely speak of anything other than the varnas, as it provided a convenient shorthand; but a problem arises when colonial Indologists sometimes confuse the two.
+Sujata Patel argues that colonial ethnographic practices, frequently in association with Brahmin elites, constructed Indian society as traditional and caste-based.
+These practices, according to Patel, emphasise the cultural and religious dimensions and downplay economic and political factors.

 Upon independence from Britain, the Indian Constitution listed 1,108 Jatis across the country as Scheduled Castes in 1950, for positive discrimination.
 This constitution would also ban discrimination of the basis of the caste, though its practice in India remained intact.
-The Untouchable communities are sometimes called Scheduled Castes, Dalit or Harijan in contemporary literature.
+The Untouchable communities are sometimes called Dalit or Harijan in contemporary literature.
 In 2001, Dalits were 16.2% of India's population.
 Most of the 15 million bonded child workers are from the lowest castes.
 Independent India has witnessed caste-related violence.
 In 2005, government recorded approximately 110,000 cases of reported violent acts, including rape and murder, against Dalits.
-For 2012, the government recorded 651 murders, 3,855 injuries, 1,576 rapes, 490 kidnappings, and 214 cases of arson.

 The socio-economic limitations of the caste system are reduced due to urbanisation and affirmative action.
-Nevertheless, the caste system still exists in endogamy and patrimony, and thrives in the politics of democracy, where caste provides ready made constituencies to politicians.
+Nevertheless, the caste system still exists in endogamy and patrimony, and politics.
 The globalisation and economic opportunities from foreign businesses has influenced the growth of India's middle-class population.
 Some members of the Chhattisgarh Potter Caste Community (CPCC) are middle-class urban professionals and no longer potters unlike the remaining majority of traditional rural potter members.
 There is persistence of caste in Indian politics.
 Caste associations have evolved into caste-based political parties.
 Political parties and the state perceive caste as an important factor for mobilisation of people and policy development.